 Below are some unique investments in the craft beer industry that were funded using a self-directed IRA.

 - Investor John buys an old warehouse that is rented by a couple of hipsters that decide to open a brewery.
 The beer they brewed goes on to win 2 gold medals at a craft beer competition and John gets a healthy tenant for his IRA investment.
 All rental income is going directly into his IRA tax-free.

 - Investor Hillary loans $75,000 in startup money to a new brewery.
 These entrepreneurs were first time business owners so loans were not easy to get.
 Her loan helped them get started and to succeed.
 She gets a 9% return on her money that goes back into her IRA, and the new owners go on to develop a bestselling Vanilla Porter.

 - Javier is starting his brewery in South Florida.
 The corporation is selling 10% interest in the new C Corp to investors.
 Juan buys a 10% share for $50,000.
 Since turning a profit Juan has received a 7% dividend back to his IRA that is all tax-free.

 These are just a few IRA investments that we have seen invested into craft breweries.
 Self-directed IRAs are an economic driver upon themselves.
 Many small businesses or real estate investments may not have happened if it were not for private equity and the investment risks that these IRA owners felt comfortable with.

 Self-directed IRAs are a new opportunity for many investors and for smaller companies to raise capital.
 They allow investors to invest in these non-traditional assets like private notes, private LLCs, and real estate to gain better returns than the typical public stock market investment.
-Feel free to call Midland IRA for more information about self-directed IRA accounts and to start unlocking your IRA’s full potential.
+Feel free to call Midland Trust for more information about self-directed IRA accounts and to start unlocking your IRA’s full potential.

 Please be aware that all investments have risks and are never insured by the custodian or the FDIC.
 Consult with your tax or financial advisor before entering any new investment.